Creating interactive images

 You can convert single and multi-response questions to Map Controls in Snap.
 You must define an area of the image that represents each code, and then set how it will appear when the respondent clicks on it.
 The image used to form the structure of the map control can be a picture of anything – it is not limited to a cartographical map.
 Possibilities include:

 - map of a country, region or district split up into areas

 - schematic picture of a human body which may be used to indicate areas affected by injury or disease

 - photograph of a street scene with potentially hazardous situations marked

-Step 1: Add the gender question to your survey
+Step 1: Add the question

 This section describes adding the single-response Gender question to your questionnaire.